DataBooth/duckdb-utils/docs/cli.rst

 .. [[[end]]]

-This list can also be found by running ``sqlite-utils query --help``.
+This list can also be found by running ``duckdb-utils query --help``.

 .. _cli_query_raw: